Royal Yugoslav Army: Formation to 1926

-At the end of 1918, a Serbian Army mission led by Milan Pribićević, Dušan Simović and Milisav Antonijević arrived in Zagreb to lead the re-organisation of the Serbian Army and the National Army of Slovenes, Croats and Serbs into a single new Army of the Kingdom of Serbs, Croats and Slovenes (KSCS).
+At the end of 1918, a Serbian Army mission led by Colonel Dušan Simović, Milan Pribićević and Milisav Antonijević arrived in Zagreb to lead the re-organisation of the Serbian Army and the National Army of Slovenes, Croats and Serbs into a single new Army of the Kingdom of Serbs, Croats and Slovenes (KSCS).
+The re-organisation talks were led by Pribičević on one side and Mate Drinković and Slavko Kvaternik on the other.
+They agreed that there would be a new army for the new state, consisting of six regiments.
+Two of them would be based in Croatia and one in Slovene Lands (specifically in Ljubljana), commanded by Croatian and Slovene officers respectively.
+The agreement was ignored by Serbian military authorities.
+Following the December 1918 protest in Zagreb, existing Royal Croatian Home Guard were disbanded.
+Existing Slovenia-based units of the former Austro-Hungarian armed forces were gradually disbanded over the course of 1919 when the new army was established, led by Serbian generals with Serbian language as the official language.
+Apart from the name of the army and the emblem worn on the cap, virtually everything else was retained from the Serbian Army, including uniforms, ranks, medals and regulations.
+Serbian Army symbols were used by the force for a substantial part of 1919.
+While the Serbian Army officers were automatically transferred to the Army of the KSCS, the former Austro-Hungarian and Croatian Home Guard officers had to apply to be accepted to the force.
+Non-Serbian officers accepted to the service were often discriminated against.

 The Serbian Army numbered 145,225 soldiers at the end of the war, and absorbed the some 15,000 former Austro-Hungarian officers and volunteers which had been organized by the National Council.
 By 1 January 1919, a total of 134 former high-ranking Austro-Hungarian officers had been retired or relieved of their duties.
 From late 1918 until 10 September 1919, the new army was involved in a sharp military confrontation with irregular pro-Austrian formations in the region of Carinthia on the northern frontier of the new KSCS.
 At one point, KSCS troops briefly occupied Klagenfurt.
 After a plebiscite in October 1920 the frontier with Austria was fixed and tensions subsided.
 To deal with these security concerns, a large mobilization was carried out from 1918 to 1919, reaching a peak of 450,000 soldiers in July 1919, though demobilization quickly followed.